CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 Turret Tuning with TorqueCurrentFOC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Tuning a Turret is identical to any other position controller that has no gravity component.

+One key thing to note with any position-based torque controller is the reliance on the kD term.
+When tuning a position controller with voltage, it's often enough to rely on the natural dampening of the system to dampen the response, negating some of the need for kD.
+However when using torque as the control type, most of that natural dampening is gone, so kD is necessary for the system to stop itself in any reasonable amount of time.

 Similarly to the velocity controller, below is a list of steps and simulator for turret tuning.
 Red is the setpoint in rotations, purple is the current position, green is the stator current in amps.